A Restored Voice – Luke 1

 And they were all amazed.
 64 Immediately his mouth was opened and his tongue set free, and he began to speak, praising God.
 Luke 1:61-64 (HCSB)

-Zacharias’ first words after almost a year of silence were those of praise and gratitude towards God.
-He had had plenty of time to meditate upon the goodness of the Lord, and he was not going to waste this opportunity to express his true feelings and the joy within his heart.
+Zechariah’s first words after almost a year of silence were those of praise and gratitude towards God.
+He had had plenty of time to meditate upon the goodness of the Lord, and he was not going to waste this opportunity to express his true feelings and the joy in his heart.

-The Lord poured out His Holy Spirit upon Zacharias, and as he prayed, the Lord gave him prophetic words to speak about the Messiah and his newborn son, John the Baptist, who would prepare the way for the Lord.
+The Lord poured out His Holy Spirit upon Zechariah as he began to pray, and gave him prophetic words to share about the Messiah and his newborn son, John the Baptist, who would prepare the way for the Lord.

 67 Then his father Zechariah was filled with the Holy Spirit and prophesied: